katekang0815/projects/content/post/hello.md

 +++
 title = "Hello Friend"
 date = "1986-09-17"
-author = "Elliot"
+author = "Yehsun"
 cover = "img/hello.jpg"
-description = "\"Hello, friend?\" That's lame.
-Maybe I should give you a name?"
+description = "\"Hello, friend?\" Welcome to showcase of my projects.
+Please, look around and check whether this is what you are looking for."
 +++

 > "Hello, friend?"
-That's lame.
-> Maybe I should give you a name...
+> Welcome to showcase of my projects.
-> But that's a slippery slope.
+> Please, look around
-> You're only in my head.
+> and check whether this is what you are looking for.
 > We have to remember that...
 > Shit.
 > It's actually happened.